Code Breaker

 Code Breaker for Game Boy Color takes a game cartridge and includes a battery-powered rumble.

-Code Breaker was a cheat device developed by Pelican Accessories, which were available for PlayStation, PlayStation 2, Dreamcast, Game Boy Color, Game Boy Advance, and Nintendo DS.
+Code Breaker was a cheat device developed by Pelican Accessories, available for PlayStation, PlayStation 2, Dreamcast, Game Boy Color, Game Boy Advance, and Nintendo DS.
 Along with competing product Action Replay, it is one of the few currently supported video game cheat devices.

 History

 Originally developed by the Fire International Group and distributed by Pelican Accessories as the NTSC/UC (North American) counterpart to the PAL (European) Xploder cheat device, the CodeBreaker first appeared on the Dreamcast relatively late in the console's lifecycle.
 Soon after the Dreamcast version was released, development began on a PlayStation 2 version.

 After version six hit the market, Fire International abruptly broke off their partnership with Pelican to develop the newly Mad Catz-acquired GameShark.
 It was also at this time that the Game Boy Advance Code Breaker was discontinued.
 Pelican Accessories put together an internal development team and proceeded with future versions of CodeBreaker.
 Their original site was www.codebreaker.com, but Codetwink bought it and had a new site.
 Day1 is a feature that allows you to get codes from online and import them into Codebreaker with a USB Flash drive, and the codes were removed, but CodeTwink brought them back a while after.